 How to buy property on your own

-Understanding Solo Mortgage Affordability When You Buy Property
+Understand Solo Mortgage Affordability When You Buy Property

-Most lenders offer mortgages up to 4.5 times your annual income.
-For example, if you earn £40,000 per year, you could potentially borrow up to £180,000.
-However, this can vary depending on:
+Most mortgage lenders lend 4.5 times your annual income.
+For example, if you earn £40,000 per annum, you can borrow £180,000.
+This may vary depending on:

-- Your credit history
+- Your credit history in the past

 - Type of employment (permanent, self-employed, contract)

-- Monthly financial commitments
+- Your average monthly financial commitments

 Saving for a Deposit